Customer Service Culture: 7 Effective Ways to Build It [+ Examples]

 It's well known for providing excellent customer service, even if that means helping a customer with a problem that has nothing to do with a Zappos order.

-If you'll notice, both HubSpot and Zappos have founders who are passionate about their customer service culture.
-Both companies discuss it and have been intentional about creating a positive environment for both employees and customers.
+Both HubSpot and Zappos have founders who are passionate about their customer service culture.
+Both companies discuss it and have intentionally created a positive environment for employees and customers.

-Hsieh added, "Unlike most companies, where core values are just a plaque on the wall, our core values play a big part in how we hire, train, and develop our employees."
+Hsieh adds, “Unlike most companies, where core values are just a plaque on the wall, our core values play a big part in how we hire, train, and develop our employees.”

 3. Slack